ChyKusuma/Lamport_W-OTS_S-OTP/README.md

 # Signing Device One-Time Password

+From Leslie Lamport to Quantum world.
 S-OTP (Signing Device One-Time Password) is a post-quantum secure authentication mechanism designed to replace traditional time-based or counter-based OTP systems that rely on shared secrets or symmetric keys.
-This method is purpose-built for the quantum computing era, leveraging cryptographic primitives like Winternitz One-Time Signatures (WOTS), Lamport signatures, and Merkle trees to ensure forward secrecy and resistance against both classical and quantum adversaries.
+This method is purpose-built for the quantum computing era, leveraging cryptographic Winternitz One-Time Signatures (WOTS), Lamport signatures, and Merkle trees to ensure forward secrecy and resistance against both classical and quantum adversaries.

+# Background

 ### 🚨 The Problem with Classical OTP Systems (HOTP/TOTP)
 Traditional One-Time Password (OTP) systems like HOTP (HMAC-based OTP) and TOTP (Time-based OTP) have long served as a popular second factor in multi-factor authentication.
 However, they show significant weaknesses in the face of modern attack techniques and the coming quantum computing era.